ojoadeolagabriel2/payment-transfer-service/README.md

 > note: make sure no other process is on port 40001 with this: `kill -9 $(lsof -t -i:40001)`

 > image will have the name `bank.saudi.fransi/payment-transfer-service` and container name `payment-transfer-service`

+> also note: that this runs all tests (unit, integration, e2e) before running from docker

 **2**. confirm application is running: